A discussion to eradicate misconceptions about Green Supply Chain Management (GSCM)

 Green distribution practices

-Green distribution consists of green packaging with the aims to firstly, downsize packaging, secondly, utilize “green ” packaging materials, thirdly, promote recycling and reuse programs, fourthly, cooperate with vendor to standardize packaging, fifthly, embolden and adopt returnable packaging methods, sixthly, minimize material uses and time to unpack , seventhly, utilize recyclable pallet system and lastly preserve energy in warehouses .
-As for green logistics/conveyance, it is about distributing goods directly to utilizer site, utilizing alternative fuel conveyances and grouping orders together, rather than in more minuscule batches, investing in conveyances that are designed to reduce environmental impacts, and orchestrating transportation routes .
+The green distribution consists of green packaging with the aims to firstly, downsize packaging, secondly, utilize “green ” packaging materials, thirdly, promote recycling and reuse programs, fourthly, cooperate with vendors to standardize packaging, fifthly, embolden and adopt returnable packaging methods, sixthly, minimize material uses and time to unpack, seventhly, utilize recyclable pallet system and lastly preserve energy in warehouses.
+As for green logistics/conveyance, it is about distributing goods directly to the utilizer site, utilizing alternative fuel conveyances and grouping orders together, rather than in more minuscule batches, investing in conveyances that are designed to reduce environmental impacts, and orchestrating transportation routes.

 Reverse logistics green practices

-Green logistic is about reverse logistic that includes amassing used products and packaging from customers for recycling, returning packaging and products to suppliers for reuse, and requiring suppliers to amass their packaging materials.
+Green logistics is about reverse logistics that includes amassing used products and packaging from customers for recycling, returning packaging and products to suppliers for reuse, and requiring suppliers to amass their packaging materials.

 Conclusion

-Walmart contributed to green supply chain through it’s sustainability efforts.
-By dramatic goals and following up their plans they are using 20% of their required energy from renewable energy.
+Walmart contributed to the green supply chain through its sustainability efforts.
+By dramatic goals and following up their plans, they are using 20% of their required energy from renewable energy.
 They started their planning by about year two thousand five.
-Since year two thousand ten they eliminated one lac twenty thousand metric tons of emission , saved US Dollar two hundred thirty one million through recycling programs.
-Their waste management programs prevented over 80% of their waste to go to landfill.
-It seems governments also should take initiative along with manufacturers, retailers to further improve the environmental situation.
+Since the year two thousand ten, they eliminated one lac twenty thousand metric tons of emission and saved US dollars two hundred thirty-one million through recycling programs.
+Their waste management programs prevented over 80% of their waste from going to landfills.
+It seems governments also should take the initiative along with manufacturers, and retailers to further improve the environmental situation.

 References: